yakoub/mbo/README.md

 # Management by objective
-and organizational application containing user hirarchy which allows managers to track project objectives of their subordinate employees .
+An organizational application containing user hirarchy which allows managers to track project objectives of their subordinate employees .

 ## per year objectives
 provides an html form in table structure and calculates percetages interactivly like spreadsheat .